zhuber21/act-axion-analysis/README.rst

   * angle_max_deg - the maximum angle for the likelihood fitting (default 50.0)
   * num_pts - the number of points between angle_min_deg and angle_max_deg at which the likelihood is evaluated (default 50000)
     * If using curvefit, 50,000 points is almost certanily enough to guarantee results match many more points out to O(0.001) precision.
 If not using curve_fit, may want to use more points to guarantee good precision.
-  * use_curvefit - whether to use scipy curvefit to fit cal likelihoods (default True - better to use the full fit here since low S/N maps deviate from Gaussianity)
+  * fit_method - which method to use to fit angle likelihoods (default 'fwhm' - options are 'fwhm', 'curvefit', and 'moment')

 * Calibration factor likelihood fitting settings

   * y_min - the minimum calibration factor for the likelihood fitting (default -1.0 - allows us to catch low values with large errorbars)
   * y_max - the maximum calibration factor for the likelihood fitting (default 2.0)
   * cal_num_pts - the number of points between y_min and y_max at which the likelihood is evaluated (default 50000)
-  * cal_use_curvefit - whether to use scipy curvefit to fit cal likelihoods (default False - actually often better to use Gaussian moments method here since these are all nice Gaussians)
+  * cal_fit_method - which method to use to fit cal likelihoods (default 'fwhm' - options are 'fwhm', 'curvefit', and 'moment')

 * Calibration factor binning settings